Sketch, 2018. Flickr/Whinger. Some rights reserved.

 Let's not forget that in the UK we already have Community Treatment Orders for mental health.

-Surveillance is the inexorable logic of
+Surveillance is the inexorable logic of the data-diagnostic axis,

 Merging with the benificent idea of Public Health Surveillance,

 With its agenda of epidemiology and health & safety,

 But never quite escaping the long history of sponsorship of speech recognition research